Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/targets_and_sensitive_sites/README.rst

 The objective function is at a high level simply the weighted sum of squared errors between the modelled values and target.
-The weighting strategy is often adjusted during the course of the model optimisation (for more info on the final weighting scheme see the `optimisation readme <../optimisation/README.rst>`_; however the inital strategy for the weighting of the targets is described below.
+The weighting strategy is often adjusted during the course of the model optimisation (for more info on the final weighting scheme see the `optimisation readme <../optimisation/README.rst>`_); however, the initial strategy for the weighting of the targets is described below.

 #.
 We developed a hierarchy of target groups as follows:
     #. **h_hf:** High frequency groundwater head targets: these are high quality data with a high temporal resolution and a
        moderate spatial resolution.
-They are by far the most important targets within the model
+They are by far the most important targets within the model.
-    #. **h_hf_riv:** High frequency groundwater head targets near the Hawea river: these are high quality data with a
+    #. **h_hf_riv:** High frequency groundwater head targets near the Hawea River: these are high quality data with a
-       high temporal resolution, but they are adjacent to the Hawea river so are more susceptible to structural bias based on our implmentation of the hawea river in the model.
+       high temporal resolution, but they are adjacent to the Hawea River so are more susceptible to structural bias based on our implementation of the Hawea River in the model.
     #. **h_lf:** Moderate frequency groundwater head targets:  these targets provide two additional sites with a number of samples
        across the optimisation period.
     #. **h_piezo:** Scott 2011 piezo survey: these targets provide a significant spatial distribution of targets across the model
-       domain and are highly reliable; however they fall outside of the optimisation period and therefore likely have some bias.
+       domain and are highly reliable; however, they fall outside of the optimisation period and therefore likely have some bias.
     #. **h_single_1:** Single targets Q3: generally lower quality targets but they provide some additional data.
     #. **h_single_3:** Single Targets Q1: generally very low quality targets, but in areas they are the only data available.